John-Lin/CRC/README.md

 Copyright © 2009 Che Wei Lin.
 All Rights Reserved.

+This Program is my study on the course named Communications Network.

 ## Description

 This is the cyclic redundancy check (CRC) Simulate, if you don't know how it works take a look on Wikipedai Cyclic redundancy check. :)